 Almond flour makes great muffins, quiche, and pan cakes, but like whole almonds, it contains phytic acid.
 Fortunately, buying blanched almond flour, such as that from Honeyville*, means the almonds have been skinned (removing much of the phytic acid and seed toxins) and then blanched (soaked), removing even more.
 (This is a double blessing if you or a loved one has celiac disease and a damaged small intestine or compromised absorption of nutrients).

-Making almond flour-based scones is easy, delicious, and they are perfect for breakfast or a high-protein snack.
-This wonderful recipe was shared with us by our dear friends the Brookshire ladies several years ago; the original recipe is found at Simply Vintagegirl – thanks, Emily Rose!
+Making this almond flour-based scone is easy.
+They are wonderful for breakfast or a high-protein snack.
+This wonderful scone recipe was shared with us by our dear friends years ago; the original recipe is found at Simply Vintagegirl.

-Slightly crispy outside and tender and moist inside, these are simply amazing scones, and a marvelous start to anyone’s day.
+Slightly crispy outside and tender and chewy inside, these are simply amazing scones, and a marvelous start to anyone’s day.

 GLUTEN-Free, GRAIN-Free, DAIRY-Free